 Analyzing MGM Resorts Intl's Unusual Options Activity

-On Wednesday, shares of MGM Resorts Intl (NYSE:MGM) saw unusual options activity.
-After the option alert, the stock price moved up to $39.68.
+MGM Resorts Intl (NYSE:MGM) shares experienced unusual options activity on Friday.
+The stock price moved down to $38.86 following the option alert.

 - Option Type: SWEEP